Bright Yellow Watery Diarrhea: 6 Causes Simplified by a Gut Doctor

 Celiac disease occurs due to intolerance to gluten protein present in wheat and barley.
-Usually, it is a chronic condition, associated with watery diarrhea and malabsorption related to the ingestion of wheat-based foods.
-It can be associated with anemia, weight loss, and abdominal pain.
+Usually, it is a chronic condition associated with watery diarrhea and malabsorption related to the ingestion of wheat-based foods.
+In addition, it can be related to anemia, weight loss, and abdominal pain.

 Bile acid diarrhea:

 Another less common condition can lead to bright yellow water diarrhea.
 With bile acid diarrhea, the following occurs: (reference)